rocksdxebec/data_analyst_project/Data Science Job salary/README.md

-# This is a project to determine how the salary of data science jobs.
+# Why I did this project

 In the contemporary business era, data has ascended as an integral pivot shaping decisions across industries.
 The World Economic Forum anticipates that by 2025, daily global data production will reach a staggering 463 exabytes.
 This boom underscores the burgeoning demand for experts adept at navigating and deciphering this expansive data sea, consequently amplifying roles such as data scientists, machine learning engineers, and big data engineers.